Updated: Jan 8

 To learn more about her, I read and enjoyed "Something to Prove" by Julia Faye Smith.

 Visit LAIDIECLOTH U, to learn more.
-This course is for anyone and everyone who truly loves fashion, whether you're thinking about making it a career or wanting to learn a few new skills!
+This fashion design school is for anyone and everyone who truly loves fashion, whether you're thinking about making it a career or wanting to learn a few new skills!

 I offer master courses that cover many areas or single courses for a more targeted focus.